- Sr. Building Systems Engineer »

 The benefits of BIM are myriad, but cost savings is one of the most promising.
 The largest slice of any building's life-cycle-cost pie does not come from design and construction.
 It comes from operating and maintaining the building for 20-50 years or longer.
 Anything that can streamline this process will help managers control costs.

 BIM generally steps into facility management process at a crucial — and generally problematic — moment.
 As construction of a new facility wraps up, technicians are feverishly working through punch lists, and pressure mounts to finish the project and hand over the keys to the building owner.
+Too often, essential facility information never makes the transition to the new owner, or to the maintenance department.

 For the latest version of a free guide to BIM for facility management from the U.S. General Services Administration, visit www.gsa.gov/portal/content/122555.